October Reading Wrap-Up 🎃📚

 Highlight

-My stand out read for this month was Small Boat.
-Inspired by the 2021 Channel disaster in which 27 migrants drowned, Small Boat is a stark, unsettling novella that examines responsibility, complicity, and the failures of empathy.
-Told through the perspective of a French radio operator accused of negligence, the story unfolds as a relentless stream of thought, blurring the line between confession and deflection.
+My standout read for this month was Small Boat.
+Inspired by the 2021 Channel disaster, in which 27 migrants drowned, Small Boat is a stark, unsettling novella.
+It examines responsibility, complicity, and the failures of empathy.
+Told through the perspective of a French radio operator accused of negligence, the story unfolds as a relentless stream of thought.
+It blurs the line between confession and deflection.
 Delecroix forces readers to confront uncomfortable moral questions—not only about institutional failure but about our own roles as witnesses to human suffering.
 Powerful, topical, and deeply disquieting, this is literature at its most urgent.

 Book Club Books